IBM/telco-network-cloud-drivers/content/reference/glossary.md

 Resources are created within the context of a single deployment location

 # Descriptor (Assembly / Resource)
-A descriptor is the definition of a resource or assembly, used by TNCO to instantiate instances as requested by the users (or remote systems).
+A descriptor is the definition of a resource or assembly, used by TNC-O to instantiate instances as requested by the users (or remote systems).
 A descriptor describes the composition, properties, policies & metrics, relationships and behaviour of an assembly/resource

-* Resource descriptors are owned and managed externally to TNCO and are typically onboarded through a resource manager
+* Resource descriptors are owned and managed externally to TNC-O and are typically onboarded through a resource manager
-* Assembly descriptors can be viewed, edited and managed through the TNCO UI or the TNCO API
+* Assembly descriptors can be viewed, edited and managed through the TNC-O UI or the TNC-O API

 Descriptors have identifiers of the form `type::name::version` (for example: assembly::my_first_assembly::1.0), where
 * *Type* is one of assembly or resource
 * *Name* is the name for the descriptor
 * *Version* is the semantic version of the descriptor (dot-separated)

-Descriptors can be imported and exported from TNCO using the LMCTL command line tool and are represented as YAML documents
+Descriptors can be imported and exported from TNC-O using the LMCTL command line tool and are represented as YAML documents

 The syntax of the YAML documents can be found for [resources](/reference/descriptor-specification/resource-descriptor) and [assemblies](/reference/descriptor-specification/assembly-descriptor)